DVD Review – The Gambler

 Director: Rupert Wyatt

 For my money, Rounders is the best modern gambling movie.
 The cast by itself is a home run and could have supported any plot thrown its way: Matt Damon, Edward Norton, John Malkovich, John Turturro, Martin Landau.
+With how cool this film is, you can see why some people might be inspired to learn how to play Big Two, one of the popular fun casino games on a surge at the moment.
 That said, the plot can’t be ignored; a high stakes poker thriller filled with savants & idiots, cool guys & total basket cases.
 It’s a film that came at a perfect time, packed a punch, was clever to the core, and had the actors to pull off whatever was asked of them.
 The Gambler is a movie that attempted to fill the shoes of those that had come before, trying desperately to be an awesome adventure, a dark introspection, a desert drama, a casino throwback.
 And while it didn’t fail miserably in any one category, it fell short of each goal, becoming good at pieces of everything but great at nothing.

 Jim Bennett is screwed up.
 He teaches English at a local college, but hates his job.
 He’s a failed writer, a mediocre talent, and can’t keep his personal shortcomings from affecting his classroom.
 He’s brutally honest, pushes his students, reminds them daily that they will never be famous, and can barely get his shit together long enough to pretend that he’s interested in their futures.
 On top of all that, Jim comes from a wealthy family that he’s alienated, with his mother only good enough for him to borrow money from and a big shot grandfather who just passed away.
 And, oh yeah, Bennett is a compulsive gambler, a frequenter of illegal, underground casinos, and a man who’s so far in debt that his body is about to pay the check his talent couldn’t cash.
 Things are going worse than usual for our main character, and it’s not about to get better.